Hydraulic Systems, Control Elements and the Filter Press

 When the cycle is complete, the air-operated hydraulic system releases the pressure within the cylinder and uses air pressure to retract the follower for filter cake discharge.
 The air hydraulic control switches and gauges are mounted in either the left or right hand side of the leg of the filter press to suit the installation.

-Click below to visit our Filter Press Hydraulic Systems webpage and watch a video overview of our air operated hydraulic system – demonstrating its functionality including closing, clamping and opening times.
+Click to visit our Filter Press Hydraulic Systems webpage and watch a video overview of our air operated hydraulic system – demonstrating its functionality including closing, clamping and opening times.

 What control options are available for an air-operated hydraulic filter press?